Dwelling types

 Freestanding house

-The most common type of housing – you have your house on a piece of land and nobody around you!
-There isn't much to say here.
-These homes are easy because you don't have to deal with anyone else, and you know the four walls around you.
+The most common type of housing – your house sits on its own piece of land with no shared walls.
+These homes are simple to manage because you don’t deal with shared spaces or neighbours’ decisions, and you know exactly what you own.

 Terraced Housing / Units